Baby Sleep Coaching Orange County | The Parenthood Project Book a Sleep Clarity Call

 • Second-guessing every decision, every cuddle, every choice

-• Disconnected from their baby because every interaction is about getting them to sleep
+• Disconnected — every interaction is about getting baby to sleep

 • Resentment, depletion, “I don't recognize myself”